 2. Implement a simple neuromuscular training regiment, specifically, the one suggested by the International Olympic Committee.

-Physical therapists and athletic trainers from Rebound Physical Therapy, along with personnel from the University of Calgary have joined forces to promote this new program to middle schools, high schools, coaches, and athletes in the southern Alberta area.
+Physical therapists and athletic trainers from Rebound Health Centre, Fit Physiotherapy, as well as personnel from the University of Calgary have joined forces to promote this new program to middle schools, high schools, coaches, and athletes in the southern Alberta area.
 Through implementing this simple protocol, our athletes can play safer, smarter, and be more aware about potential injuries.

 Like many of you reading this blog, I have experienced an injury that significantly altered my path and led to several frustrating changes in my life.
 When I was in grade twelve, I played basketball for a local high school.
 I loved basketball more than most things, and I had aspirations to go on and play in university.
 As such, I worked extremely hard in the pre-season and by the start of the regular season, I was achieving in a way that I had not thought possible.
 It was a very exciting start to the season and I was beginning to see my future unfold before my eyes.
 Unfortunately, that “future” came to a screeching halt one day when, at practice, I was pushed, fell, and heard an ominous “pop!”.
 A week later, I found out that I had torn the anterior crucial ligament and meniscus in my right knee.
 It was a devastating blow to my plans, my team, my self-esteem and everything I had worked for up to that point.
 Within three years I had torn my ACL three times and my meniscus twice.
 Looking back at these injuries, I wish would have had the knowledge that I have now about injury prevention and had focused less on playing basketball as much as I could, and more on strengthening myself so that I could have continued to play.